-The findings above beg this question: If Joseph Smith himself was not responsible for translating the “reformed Egyptian” written on the plates into English, who DID translate it into that language?
-Since no one anywhere in 1829 spoke or wrote using the peculiar, obsolete form of English in the Book of Mormon’s first manuscript, who could have possibly been responsible for preparing the text which Joseph read in the instrument?
+The findings above beg this question: If Joseph Smith himself was not responsible for translating the “reformed Egyptian” written on the plates into English, who did translate it into that language?
+Since no one anywhere in 1829 spoke or wrote using the peculiar, obsolete form of English in the Book of Mormon’s first manuscript, who among his contemporaries could have possibly been responsible for preparing the text which Joseph read in the instrument?
 Royal Skousen, speaking at a conference of the Book of Mormon Archaeological Forum in 2014, explained that his team’s research pointed to the unavoidable conclusion that Joseph produced “a translation of a translation,” having dictated that which had already been translated by unknown others.
 Since the translation came from an approximately 270-year period of English history, the idea of a translation “committee” had been hypothesized by researchers to allow for the fact that no one person could have lived long enough to accomplish it by himself.

 The following letter was written in 2016 by Scott Mitchell, a frequent contributor to this website, to Stanford Carmack.
 It has since been shared with other Book of Mormon scholars as well.
 The letter, reprinted here by permission from Mitchell, hypothesizes that the identities of those responsible for translating the Book of Mormon text into Early Modern English for Joseph to read may be discernible from scriptural clues within the Book of Mormon itself.
 We feel his hypothesis and conclusions well supported and worthy of strong consideration.

 Dear Brother Carmack: